TrellixVulnTeam/swahilipython_SCMU/Doc/library/pdb.rst

    before the first line of the module.

-The typical usage to break into the debugger from a running program is to insert ::
+The typical usage to break into the debugger kutoka a running program is to insert ::

-   import pdb; pdb.set_trace()
+   agiza pdb; pdb.set_trace()

 at the location you want to break into the debugger.
 You can then step through the code following this statement, and continue running without the debugger